-Grade Criteria for 1) the course and 2) for coursework A Outstanding performance on all learning outcomes.
-The work has creatively synthesized course materials and key ideas in an original way.
+Grade Criteria for 1) the course and 2) for coursework A 1) Outstanding performance on all learning outcomes.
+2) The work has creatively synthesized course materials and key ideas in an original way.
 The argument is logical and cohesive, the discussion is well-organized, and the writing is clear.
 Concrete evidence is presented to support statements and claims made.
-A- Generally outstanding performance on all (or almost all) learning outcomes.
-The work synthesizes course materials and key ideas in an original way, but there are areas for improvement.
-B-range Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
-The work demonstrates a solid grasp of course materials and key ideas.
+A- 1) Generally outstanding performance on most learning outcomes, with substantial performance on others.
+2) The work synthesizes course materials and key ideas in an original way, but there are areas for improvement.
+B-range 1) Substantial performance on all learning outcomes, OR high performance on some learning outcomes which compensates for less satisfactory performance on others, resulting in overall substantial performance.
+2) The work demonstrates a solid grasp of course materials and key ideas.
 There are areas for improvement with respect to building a cohesive argument, organizing the discussion, communicating clearly, and/or identifying relevant evidence.
-C-range Satisfactory performance on the majority of learning outcomes, possibly with a few weaknesses.
-The work shows some effort, but course materials have not been sufficiently engaged.
-The argument and the writing are not clear, and/or there is no evidence presented to support statements and claims made.
-D-range Barely satisfactory performance on a number of learning outcomes.
-The work shows little effort to engage with course materials.
+C-range 1) Satisfactory performance on the majority of learning outcomes, but with a few weaknesses.
+2) The work shows some effort, but course materials have not been sufficiently engaged.
+The argument and writing are not clear, and/or there is little or no evidence presented to support statements and claims made.
+D-range 1) Barely satisfactory performance on a number of learning outcomes.
+2) The work shows little effort to engage course materials.
 There are major problems with clarity of argument and writing.
-F Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
-The work has failed to respond to the assignment prompt.
+F 1) Unsatisfactory performance on a number of learning outcomes, OR failure to meet specified assessment requirements.
+2) The work has failed to respond to the assignment prompt.